szpak-dev/lab/README.md

 # Laboratory (szpak.dev)
-Welcome to the `Lab`, which is a practical side of tutorials ar articles available on [Information Technology](https://www.szpak.dev) blog and learning center.
+Welcome to the **Lab**, which is a practical side of tutorials ar articles available on [Information Technology by Tomasz Szpak](https://www.szpak.dev) blog and learning center.
 Let's get to work.

 # What Is Inside?
-`Lab` is a project, which contains another projects inside, depending on their categories.
+**Lab** is a project, which contains another projects inside, depending on their categories.
 They live inside directories, which are named using the pattern:

 ```shell